karlospn/mytechramblings-site-source-code/content/posts/create-dotnet-templates-for-visual-studio-part-1.md

 ---
-title: "How to convert a few .NET apps into .NET templates, package them in a single NuGet and use them within Visual Studio.
+title: "How to pick a few .NET apps, convert them into .NET templates, package them together in a NuGet package and use them as templates within Visual Studio.
 Part 1: Key Concepts"
-date: 2021-06-10T14:25:29+02:00
+date: 2021-06-14T00:07:29+02:00
 draft: true
 tags: ["dotnet", "csharp", "templates", "vs", "visual", "studio"]
 ---

-> This post is a 2 part-series.
+> This is a 2 part-series.
 > - In **part 1** I will talk about some key concepts that you should know when creating a .NET template.
-> - In **part 2** I will show you how to convert a few .NET Core apps into a .NET template package.
+> - In **part 2** I will show you the process of converting a .NET app into a .NET template.

-When you install the .NET SDK you receive a bunch of built-in templates for creating projects  like console apps, web apis, class libraries, unit test projects, etc.
+When you install the .NET SDK you receive a handful of built-in templates for creating projects  like console apps, web apis, class libraries, unit test projects, etc.
 But you can also create your own templates and install them using a NuGet package.

-In fact packaging .NET templates inside a NuGet it's nothing new, it's been around for quite a long time and it's a nice way to quickly scaffold a application.
+In fact packaging .NET templates inside a NuGet it's nothing new, it's been around for quite a long time.
-Everytime you need to create a new app you have to setup a set of common features like: logging, swagger, healthchecks, authentication, create the dockerfile, create CI/CD pipelines, etc. This is time consuming, boring and error prone, so a better approach is to convert your applicatoin into a template and reuse it everytime time that you need to scaffold a new app.
+Everytime you need to create a new app you have to setup a set of common features like: logging, documentation, healthchecks, authentication, dockerfiles, deployment pipelines, etc.
+This is time consuming, boring and quite error prone, so a better approach is to convert your application into a template and reuse it everytime time that you need to scaffold a new one.

 As I stated before, creating .NET templates and using NuGet to package them it's nothing new. _But then, why writing this post right now?_

 A few years ago the experience to create and package reusable .NET templates was pretty bare bones, but little by little the experience has been enhanced.
-In fact a couple of weeks ago Microsoft anounced the release of Visual Studio 2019 version 16.10.
-This version adds the capability of creating entire solutions from a .NET template.

-Right now if you want to create a .NET template, the template engine offers features like:
+Nowadays if you want to develop a .NET template, the template engine offers features like:
 - Replace values.
 - Include and exclude files.
 - Preprocessor conditional directives to include or exclude entire blocks of code.
 - Execute custom operations when your template is used.

+Also a couple of weeks ago Microsoft anounced the release of Visual Studio 2019 version 16.10.
+This version adds the capability of creating entire solutions from a .NET template.

-I think that right now the experience when you want to develop a template is is almost fully fleshed, so it might be a good moment to write about it.
+Nowadays the developer experience when you want to develop a template is quite fleshed out, so I thought it might be a good moment to write a full recap about how you can create and use a .NET template.

-### **In this post I want to focus on the process of converting a few application in templates, package them in a NuGet and re-use it within Visual Studio.**
+### **So in this series I will try to explain the process of converting a few .NET applications in templates, package them in a single NuGet package and use it as templates within Visual Studio.**

-First of all, let's talk about some key concepts that you need to know.
+But first of all, let's talk about some key concepts that I think are worth mentioning.

 # **1. Key Concepts**

 ## 1.1. **.template.config folder**

 Templates are recognized by a special folder that exist at the root of your template.
-This  folder needs to be specifically named: _``.template.config.``_
+This  folder needs to be specifically named: _``.template.config``_

-When you create a project using a custom template all files and folders are included as part of the template except for the .template.config folder.
+When you create a new project using a custom template all files and folders are copied as part of the template except for the ``.template.config`` folder.

-In a single NuGet you can add multiple templates, but each template needs to have a ``.template.config`` folder at root level.
-Within the NuGet package all the templates must be stored in the content folder.
+In a single NuGet you can add multiple templates, but each template needs to have a ``.template.config`` folder at its root level.
+Within the NuGet package all the templates must be stored in the ``/content`` folder.

 Here's how the folder structure should look like: